Hiteshsaai/PDF-to-audoibook-converter/README.md

 # Note

 If you find difficult to use google computer vision or you want to make it simple you can use **gTTS** library to convert the text(string) to audio. </br></br>
-To install the library using the follwing command, </br>
+To install the library use the follwing command, </br>
 - ```pip install gTTS```
 - Refer this [gTTS](https://gtts.readthedocs.io/en/latest/) documentation for implementing string to speech conversion.